 1. Requirements NONE 2.
-Application Deadlines By March 20 or September 15 3.
-Application "Application for Change in Specialization" form, approved and signed by the current and future supervisors, (where applicable) submitted to the Academic Office 4.
-Notification of results early April or beginning of October 5.
+Application Deadlines By 16:30 on the final day of classes of the semester 3.
+Application "Application for Change in Specialization" form, approved and signed by the current and future supervisors (where applicable), submitted to the Academic Office 4.
+Notification of results by early March or early September 5.
 Contact Academic Office